scottiiiOnTheSide/chronology_API/Notes.md

 -----------------------------------------------------------------------------------------

+### 01. 09.
+2024

+@1330 getting user's previously used tags works.
+Currently displaying in <Macros >

+****To Do Next:
+		- differentiate userTags from topics
+		- make test private posts, make sure they display properly
+		- macro subpages!

+Then, commence <ManageMacros >

+@1140 solved the issue by pulling the userKey in each API request.
+			Not a very DRY approach at all, will redesign that at some point...

+@1030 api call on intial sign in still not working...

+@0925 previous suggestions issue fixed...

+@0855 userID via sessionStorage is broken, again :/
+			really infuriating, as no code related to that had changed

+Currently, suggestions array isnt being read properly by filter function within onChange func within the tags selection component...

 ### 01. 08.
 2024
 @0230 added initial styling for Macros sections, their headers and functionality to expand
 			said sections

 ****To Do Next:
-		- fix issue where selecting an option from suggestions removes it xD (probably the filtered array)
+		- fix issue where selecting an option from suggestions removes it xD (probably the filtered array) ✅
 		- differentiate userTags from topics
-		- ensure function for getting used tags and private posts works correctly
+		- ensure function for getting used tags and private posts works correctly ✅
-		- displaying tags and private posts within sections
+		- displaying tags and private posts within sections 1/2
 		- macro subpages!